pypa/virtualenv/docs/development.rst

 - **Python interpreter**: We recommend using ``CPython``.
 You can use `this guide <https://realpython.com/installing-python/>`_ to set it up.

-- To automatically get the projects development dependencies and run the test suite.
-You can use the :pypi:`tox` which we recommend installing using `pipx <https://pipxproject.github.io/pipx/>`_.
+- :pypi:`tox`: to automatically get the projects development dependencies and run the test suite.
+We recommend installing it using `pipx <https://pipxproject.github.io/pipx/>`_.

 Running from source tree
 ~~~~~~~~~~~~~~~~~~~~~~~~